timholy/SnoopCompile.jl/docs/src/snoopr.md

 ```

 will throw an error if it isn't a `Bool`, and this allows the compiler to take advantage of the type being known in subsequent operations.

+We've already seen another relevant example above, where `getaddrinfo(::AbstractString)` was inferred to return an `IPAddr`, which is an abstract type.
+Since there are only two such types supported by the Sockets library,
+one potential fix is to annotate the returned value from `getaddrinfo` to be `Union{IPv4,IPv6}`.
+This will allow Julia to [union-split](https://julialang.org/blog/2018/08/union-splitting/) future operations made using the returned value.

 Before turning to a more complex example, it's worth noting that this trick applied to field accesses of abstract types is often one of the simplest ways to fix widespread inference problems.
 This is such an important case that it is described in the section below.